moov-io/watchman/README.md

 - **High-Performance Search**: Optimized for speed and accuracy using advanced matching algorithms
 - **Flexible Integration**: HTTP API and Go library for easy integration into your systems
 - **Automated Updates**: Regular refreshes of watchlist data to ensure compliance
-- **Model Context Protocol**: Integrate AI agents into screening workflows with secure MCP and agentpass.
+- **Model Context Protocol**: Integrate AI agents into screening workflows with MCP.

 ## Included Lists